max-hans/werkler/README.md

 > ## Using VS Code for editing your posts
 >
 > by default VS Code will not recognize `.svx` files. switching to "Svelte" will autoformat your posts on save and detroy all your nice formatting.
-I suggest using "MDX" which will at least not destroy you formatting and also kind of highlight your code.
+I suggest using "MDX" which will at least not destroy your formatting and also **kind of** (lol) highlight your code.

 ## development